riganti/dotvvm-docs/Controls/tailwind/Carousel/sample3/sample.md

-## Sample 3: No indicators
+## Sample 3: Custom aspect ratio

-Set `HideIndicators="true"` to remove the dot indicators.
+Sets `UseAspectRatio` to a CSS `aspect-ratio` value.
+The current API expects a string such as `4 / 3` or `16 / 9`, not a boolean flag.